EHDEN/NetworkDashboards/docs/02-installation.md

 4. By default Superset's admin user credentials are admin/admin.
    It is recommended that you change the password if you will use this in a production environment.

-5. To any anonymous user view dashboards, add the following:
+5. To any anonymous user view dashboards, add the following permissions to the public role:

    - all datasource access on all_datasource_access
    - can csrf token on Superset